Kyle Pitts Player Prop Bets for NFL Week 14 | Atlanta vs. Carolina 12/12/2021

 Season Stats

-- Pitts' 709 receiving yards (59.1 per game) are the best mark amongst the Falcons.
-He's been targeted 82 times, and has 49 catches and one touchdown.
+- Pitts' 709 receiving yards (59.1 per game) lead the Falcons.
+He has 49 receptions on 82 targets with one touchdown.

-- So far this season, 18.9% of the 433 passes thrown by his team have gone Pitts' way.

-- Pitts has seen the ball thrown his way nine times in the red zone this season, 17.0% of his team's 53 red zone pass attempts.
+- Pitts (nine red zone targets) has been the recipient of 17.0% of his team's 53 red zone pass attempts.

-- The Falcons have thrown the football in 60.6% of their plays from scrimmage this year while staying on the ground 39.4% of the time.
-This offensive attack ranks 27th in the NFL in points scored.
+- The Falcons, who rank 27th in the NFL in points scored, have dropped back to pass 60.6% of the time while running the football 39.4% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Pitts' matchup with the Panthers.